-The Labour government had included section 78 in the Equality Act 2010, requiring private and voluntary sector employers with at least 250 employees to publish information relating to the gender pay gap.
-However, the Coalition Government has decided not to bring in section 78.
-Instead it has introduced a voluntary framework called Think, Act, Report.
-If this voluntary approach fails to deliver the government may implement section 78 after 2013, at the earliest.
+The Labour government had included section 78 in the Equality Act 2010, requiring private and voluntary sector employers with at least 250 employers with at least 250 employees to publish information relating to the gender pay gap.
+However, the Coalition Government decided not to bring in section 78.
+Instead in 2011 it introduced a voluntary framework called Think, Act, Report.
+Although they stated that if this voluntary approach failed to deliver the government may implement section 78 after 2013, at the earliest.
+Yet, despite the fact that the voluntary approach to equal pay audits and transparency did not work, it took another six years before the Conservative government introduced mandatory gender pay gap reporting.